-The funding programme is open to groups and organisations, which meet all of the following criteria:
+The funding programme is open to groups and organisations that meet all of the following criteria:

-- The group or organisation works in an area within the City of Manchester and for benefit to people living in the Manchester
+- The group or organisation works in an area within the city of Manchester and for the benefit to people living in the Manchester

-- The event/ project will be held in an area in the city of Manchester
+- The event/project must be held in an area in the city of Manchester

 - The group agrees to complete and return the Grant Monitoring Form